Kurdistan warns Baghdad it will halt oil exports again

-BAGHDAD (Reuters) - Iraq’s Kurdistan regional government threatened to stop its share of national oil exports again at the start of September, claiming Baghdad has continued to hold off on payments to oil companies, as the two sides continue a long-running dispute.
+BAGHDAD (Reuters) - Iraq’s Kurdistan regional government threatened to stop oil shipments again at the start of September, claiming Baghdad’s central government has continued to hold off on payments to oil companies, as the two sides continue a long-running dispute.

 “We are moving ahead to stop oil exports at the start of September, because until this moment we didn’t receive any sign Baghdad will approve payments for oil companies working in the region,” a senior Kurdistan government official said on Tuesday.